camilevahviraki/Math-magician-App/README.md

 - go to the repository folder in your command prompt `Math-magician-App`.
 - Open terminal in that folder and run `npm run start`.

+## Live Link

+ [Type this link](https://camilevahviraki.github.io/Math-magician-App/) tosee the quick demo of the project.

 ## Authors